-Under the Multilateral Debt Relief Initiative (MDRI), donor countries agree to compensate ADF for the cancellation of its loans to

-Heavily Indebted Poor Countries (HIPCs) that have reached, or will reach the completion point under the enhanced HIPC initiative.
+Under the Multilateral Debt Relief Initiative (MDRI), donor countries have agreed to compensate ADF for the cancelation of its loans to Heavily Indebted Poor Countries (HIPCs) that have reached, or will reach the completion point under the enhanced HIPC initiative.
 The MDRI became effective on 1 September 2006, and covers the period, 2006-2054.
 To preserve the financial integrity and the financing capacity of the Fund, the terms of the MDRI require donors to fully compensate the Fund for debts canceled under the MDRI.
 Donors have also agreed that periodic adjustments would be made under the initiative to reflect changes in the actual and estimated costs to the Fund resulting from debt forgiveness.

-As of 31 December 2016, the Fund had received from donors aggregate commitments of UA 4.69 billion, representing 83 percent of the MDRI cost of UA 5.65 billion for the period, 2006-2054.
+As of 31 December 2017, the Fund had received from donors aggregate commitments of UA 4.72 billion, representing 84 percent of the MDRI cost of UA 5.65 billion for the period, 2006-2054.